madhosoi/madhosoi-bitbucket-pr-helper/README.md

 ## Disclaimer

-I created this Extension to help myslef in the development and management of real Operational services and I want to share it, but not to support the users with the issues or improvements.
+I created this Extension to help myself in the development and management of real Operational services and I want to share it, but I don't have time to desl with lots of issues or improvements.
 I will do my best to find time.